 Be mindful of the tendency to portray people with disabilities as objects of inspiration.
 These stories often rely on the underlying assumption that disability is bad, while carrying uplifting messages aimed at non-disabled people.
 These depictions can ultimately distort understanding of disabilities, perpetuate negative stereotypes and raise false expectations for people with disabilities.

 Global Marketing and Communications, 2021.
-The creation of this guide was done in an inclusive manner, by gathering input from a variety of internal stakeholders from across the University including AccessibleNU, the Office of Equity, Women’s Center, MSA, and the Provost’s office.
+The creation of this guide was done in an inclusive manner, by gathering input from a variety of internal stakeholders from across the University including AccessibleNU, the Office of Civil Rights and Title IX Compliance, Women’s Center, MSA, and the Provost’s office.

 Like our society, language is ever evolving.
 Whenever possible, take the time to learn what specific individuals, disability groups and cultures prefer for themselves.
 Please note that some terminology that was once widely accepted is now considered offensive.
 This list below is not meant to be comprehensive but is a starting point on what to avoid.